radford-nguyen/homepage/pages/musings/index.md

 sufficiently tactical level, it is just as much about speed-of-thought as it is about physical strength and endurance.
 It's a fucking shot of life.

-But sometimes the weather is shit for weeks at a time...
+But sometimes the weather is shit for weeks at a time, and my sanity takes leave as I adopt a world-weary attitude, seeking but rarely finding stimulation as I hide in plain sight amongst the denizens of the night.

 > You ask me how I became a madman.
 It happened thus:
 >